-This group have been actively participated to projects funded by European Union and the government of Spain.
+This group has actively participated in R&D projects funded by European Union and the government of Spain.
 Our contribution has mainly concentrated on robotic and computer vision.
-Following is the summary of the projects we were/are involved.
+Following is the summary of the projects we were/are inv2lved.

 GABLE:Gamification for Better LifE